DeutscherBundesjugendring/epartool/README.md

 Once the application has been built, several environment-specific settings have to be configured.

-* Create the environment specific configuration file `application/configs/config.local.ini`.
+* Create the environment specific configuration files.
+    * `application/configs/config.local.ini`
+    * `application/configs/phinx.local.yml`
-You can use the file `application/configs/config.local-example.ini` as a template and edit the values.
+You can use files `application/configs/config.local-example.ini` and `application/configs/phinx.local-example.yml` as a template and edit the values.

 * Optionally set the `APPLICATION_ENV` in `index.php` to `development`.
 * Folder permissions:
     * read: `/`